Big Mountain Outfitters

 Your hunt includes:

-Fully guided 6 day hunt for you and sub-permittee with lodging and meals from Sunday to Saturday night after your hunt is finished.
+Fully guided 6 day hunt for you and sub-permittee with lodging and meals from Sunday to the following Sunday morning after your hunt is finished.

-Transportation during your hunt once you have arrived in camp, to the tagging station, and to the butcher if you choose one.
+Transportation during your hunt once you have arrived in camp.

 Private 12x12 outfitter tent with cots and wood stove.
 Each guided hunt has their own tent.